anchore/anchore-charts/stable/enterprise/README.md

 ### Prometheus Metrics

-Anchore Enterprise supports exporting Prometheus metrics from each container.
+Anchore Enterprise offers native support for exporting Prometheus metrics from each of its containers.
+When this feature is enabled, each service exposes metrics via its existing service port.
+If you're adding Prometheus manually to your deployment, you'll need to configure it to recognize each pod and its corresponding ports.

 ```yaml
 anchoreConfig: